Bánh Bao (Vietnamese Steamed Pork Buns)

 Instructions

-- In a large bowl, combine ground pork, sugar, chicken bouillon powder, ground pepper, oyster sauce, sesame oil, and cornstarch.
+- In a large bowl, combine ground pork, oyster sauce, sesame oil, bouillon, sugar, pepper, salt, and cornstarch.
+Add cooled veggies and gently mix.

-- Attach a dough hook to the stand mixer.
-In the stand mixer bowl, combine all-purpose flour, cornstarch, sugar, yeast, salt, baking powder, and warm milk.
+- In a stand mixer bowl, combine flour, cornstarch, sugar, yeast, salt, and baking powder.
+Add warm milk and mix on low for 1 minute.

-- Steam for 18 minutes.
-Then, turn off the heat, leaving the lid on, and let it sit for 3 minutes.
+- Line steamer with parchment or cabbage leaves.
+Add 1 tbsp vinegar to the boiling water (to keep buns white).
+Steam buns in batches for 18 minutes.
+Turn off heat and let sit for 3 minutes before opening the lid.
 (Pro tip: Quickly exposing the banh bao to air will cause them to deflate.)

 Notes